What is MIG Welding? How to MIG Weld Thin Metal

 Before you touch your actual project, always test on a piece of scrap metal of the same thickness.

 • Start with the chart: Most welders include a settings chart inside the wire feed compartment.
-Use this as a guide for setting voltage and wire feed speed based on your material thickness and wire size.
+Use this guide to set the voltage and wire-feed speed based on your material thickness and wire size.

 • Fine-tune by sound and sight: A properly adjusted MIG welder produces a steady, crackling sound (similar to frying bacon).
 If the weld bead looks tall and uneven (“cold”), try increasing the voltage slightly or lowering the wire feed speed.
 If the arc spits and pushes the gun back, your voltage is likely too high.